robbee72/One/README.md

 Note that even if you edit your `.eslintrc` file further, these changes will **only affect the editor integration**.
 They won’t affect the terminal and in-browser lint output.
 This is because Create React App intentionally provides a minimal set of rules that find common mistakes.

-If you want to enforce a coding style for your project, consider using [Prettier](https://github.com/jlongster/prettier) instead of ESLint style rules.
+If you want to enforce a coding style for your product, consider using [Prettier](https://github.com/jlongster/prettier) instead of ESLint style rules.

 ## Debugging in the Editor